 As I joked in my bio, I started my sales career raising money for my Boy Scout troop by selling brooms.
 It’s hard to image an easier sale than walking up to a house in small town America wearing a Boy Scout uniform, selling a product that almost everyone needs, and for a good cause.
 Not to mention, our brooms were made by blind workers.

 That does not explain why I was the top fundraiser in my troop and the larger Boy Scout council of northern Ohio.
 I didn’t work any harder than other top scouts nor did my mom or dad strong-arm the people they worked with into buying my brooms.

 I learned an important secret.
 I simply maximized each sale.
 Everyone had a driveway, a garage and a basement.
 Of course, they had a broom!
 The easy sale would be the least expensive broom in our booklet.
 That one they would buy out of charity or guilt; an instant $5-$7 dollars.
-But instead, I sold the more expense push brooms for $20-$25 dollars.
+But instead, I sold the higher-priced push brooms for $20-$25 dollars.
 Driveways are much easier with push brooms.
 If they didn’t buy the push broom, I could still go for the easy sale.

 When your sales are easy, is there a more expensive product, a longer commitment that you can secure?
 How can you maximize your return and take advantage of a favorable market?